synopsys-sig/synopsys-action/README.md

 Before configuring Synopsys Action into your workflow, note the following prerequisites:

+**GitHub Runner Setup:**

-- GitHub Actions must be enabled for a repository in the organization's settings in order for required workflows to run.
+- Runners are the machines that execute jobs in a GitHub Actions workflow.
+To use GitHub runners in your project, GitHub Actions must be enabled for a repository/organization settings in order for required workflows to run (Repository Settings → SelectActions → General → Actions permissions)
+- GitHub runner can be Self-hosted or GitHub-hosted.
+For installing Self-hosted runners refer [Self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners) and for installing GitHub-hosted runners refer [GitHub-hosted Runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners)

+**Configure GitHub Secrets:**
+- Sensitive data such as access tokens, user names, passwords and even URLs must be configured using GitHub secrets (GitHub → Project → Settings → Secrets and Variables → Actions).

+**Configure GitHub Token:**

-- **github_token** is required as input when running Black Duck Fix PR, Black Duck/Coverity PR Comment.
-Token can be github specified **secrets.GITHUB_TOKEN** with required workflow read & write permissions. **(GitHub → Project → Settings → Actions → General → Workflow Permissions)** No need to set this in secret as it will be picked up by GitHub to use in your workflow.<br/>
+- `github_token` is required as input when running Black Duck Fix PR, Black Duck/Coverity PR Comment.
+There are 2 different types of tokens that can be passed to `github_token`:

+  1. Token can be github specified `secrets.GITHUB_TOKEN` with required workflow read & write permissions(GitHub → Project → Settings → Actions → General → Workflow Permissions).
+It will be created by GitHub at start of each workflow run.
-- If you need a token that requires permissions that aren't available in the **secrets.GITHUB_TOKEN**, you can create a GitHub App and generate an installation access token within your workflow or you can create a Personal Access Token(PAT) and store it as secret.
+  2. If you need a token that requires permissions that aren't available in the `secrets.GITHUB_TOKEN`, you can create a Personal Access Token(PAT) with required scopes (Select Profile Photo → Settings → Developer Settings → Personal access tokens).
 For more information, refer [ Granting Additional Permissions ](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#granting-additional-permissions) <br/> PAT must have **repo** scope to perform Black Duck Fix PR, Black Duck/Coverity PR Comment.

-- Sensitive data such as access tokens, user names, passwords and even URLs must be configured using GitHub secrets **(GitHub → Project → Settings → Secrets and Variables → Actions)**
+**Create workflow:**

+- Create a new workflow (GitHub → Project → Actions → New Workflow → Setup a workflow yourself)

 ## Synopsys GitHub Action - Polaris